NEW BEGINNERS CLASSES STARTING 23 APRIL 2019 FOR ABSOLUTE BEGINNERS

 Drop in to any of our “Gentle Bridge Sessions” Wednesdays 1 - 4 p.m. and Thursday "DupLicate" 7.30 -10 p.m, £2.50 including tea & biscuits (madness!).
 All welcome, whatever your standard of play.
 We’ll find you a partner on the day if you wish.
 Card play & bidding advice also available.

-Contact us for further details on what's right for you: CLICK on menu: Information - contact us
+Contact us for further details on what's right for you: CLICK on menu: About us - contact us

 For other competitions please see calendar.

 For regular duplicate evening sessions, just come along with your partner.
 For one-off competitions or without a partner, please contact us for information and advice.

 LEARN BRIDGE AT HULL BRIDGE CLUB